About Us

 Elise Bradley, MNZM – Musical Director

-A passionate musician, award-winning conductor, and internationally respected educator, adjudicator and clinician, Elise Bradley served for many years as the Head of Department Music at Westlake Girls’ High School in Auckland, New Zealand.
-She founded and conducted the school’s renowned treble choir, Key Cygnetures from 1991-2007, and directed the New Zealand Secondary Students’ Choir from 2001-2007, both of which won numerous national and international awards.
+A passionate musician, award-winning conductor, and internationally respected educator, adjudicator and clinician, Elise Bradley served for many years as the HOD Music at Westlake Girls’ High School in Auckland, New Zealand, where she founded the school’s internationally renowned choir, Key Cygnetures.
+She directed the New Zealand Secondary Students’ Choir from 2001-2007, which won numerous national and international awards.
 She was also a soloist and member of New Zealand’s National Chamber Choir, Voices New Zealand from 1998 – 2010.
-In January 2018, Ms. Bradley was named a Member of the New Zealand Order of Merit (MNZM), an honour awarded in recognition of her services to Music.
+In January 2018, Ms. Bradley was named a Member of the New Zealand Order of Merit (MNZM), an honour awarded in recognition of her services to Music, and just last week it was announced that she is a recipient of the King Charles III Coronation Medal in honour of her services to children’s music education in Canada.

 Ms. Bradley is dedicated to inspiring young singers through the study of the choral art, and to helping build not only their musical abilities, but also their self-confidence and life skills.
 Through music, she believes that they also learn about leadership and responsibility while experiencing the special joys and friendships that participation in the choir provides.